 What GPU do you need?

-The latest graphics cards on the Nvidia series are the newest RTX 20-series Super cards, including the 2070 Super and 2080 Super, all of which made the jump after a bit of time in desktops.
+The latest graphics cards on the Nvidia series are the newest RTX 30-series cards, from the RTX 3060 Max-Q through the RTX 3080.
 On the AMD front, there's the Radeon RX 5000M series, which consists of the RX 5500M for budget systems, up to the RX 6700M and 6800M for mainstream and premium systems, as well as the top-of-the-line RX 6850M XT. for more performance.
 We are, however, expecting a new range of AMD discrete GPUs to hit laptops later this year.